nbycomp/inno-informer-cogflow/WP2.2.md

 Despite its advantages in efficiency and speed, the Informer model's implementation complexity can be a challenge.
 Its specialized architecture requires careful tuning and ample training data to fully realize its potential.
 However, when properly configured, Informers offer a compelling balance of performance and computational efficiency, making them a powerful tool for long-sequence forecasting tasks.

-### Initial Setup in the CF Framework: Creation of the Notebook
+### Initial Setup in the CF Framework: Creation of the Development Environment

 The integration process begins with setting up a new project in the Cognitive Framework specifically for the Informer model.
-Within this project, a Jupyter notebook is created to serve as the central platform for development and execution.
-The notebook is configured with all necessary dependencies, including Python libraries such as PyTorch for deep learning and any Informer-specific modules.
+Within this project, a VSCode web environment is utilized, running a Docker image preloaded with all necessary dependencies, including Python libraries such as PyTorch for deep learning and any Informer-specific modules.

-Creating the notebook involves selecting the appropriate kernel that supports the required libraries and ensuring that the computational resources allocated are sufficient for both training and inference tasks.
-The interactive nature of the Jupyter notebook allows for real-time code execution, visualization of results, and iterative development, which is essential for fine-tuning the model and addressing any integration challenges.
+Setting up the environment involves selecting the appropriate Docker image that supports the required libraries and ensuring that the computational resources allocated are sufficient for both training and inference tasks.
+The interactive nature of the VSCode web environment allows for real-time code execution, visualization of results, and iterative development.

 ## Pipeline